Shona Warwick (LLB(Hons) AFHEA)

 Thesis title: The Lease and the Licence in Scots law: A historical-doctrinal analysis

 Originally from the Highlands of Scotland, Shona moved to Edinburgh to complete the LLB at the University of Edinburgh, gaining a First Class Honours Degree in 2017.
-Discovering she enjoyed the research aspects of her undergraduate degree, Shona decided to pursue a PhD in Law and is currently finishing her first year.
+Discovering she enjoyed the research aspects of her undergraduate degree, Shona decided to pursue a PhD in Law and is currently entering her third year.
 Her chosen topic is the Scottish law of leases.
 Outside her studies, she is actively involved in several university societies and is currently the Co-Editor-in-Chief of the Edinburgh Student Law Review.
+Shona has also co-founded and co-convenes the Edinburgh Centre for Private Law Discussion Group.

 First Class LLB(Hons)

-Teaching Fellow at the Centre for Open Learning, University of Edinburgh, on the Introduction to Scots Law Course.
+Shona is currently a Teaching Fellow at the Centre for Open Learning, University of Edinburgh, on the Introduction to Scots Law Course.
+She is also an Ordinary Tutor at Edinburgh Law School for Contract Law, Business Law and Commercial Law.
+She has previously also tutored Family Law, and Business Entities.

 Shona's PhD focuses on the Scots law of leases, with a focus on the contractual elements of the lease and a comparison with the licence to occupy in Scots law.
 Her PhD has a strong historical element, considering the Scottish Institutional writers and early case law, as well as a comparative element, considering the experiences with leases and licences of legal systems who share similarities with Scots law.